The Bankrate promise

-When you first set out to get a mortgage, the jargon can get confusing.
-There are many roles involved in the lending process, and you might work with different people from the time you get preapproved for a mortgage to closing, so understanding who does what and when is important.
-Here, we explore what mortgage bankers do in the process of getting a home loan while differentiating their role from other mortgage pros (namely, mortgage brokers).
+There are many roles involved in the lending process, and you might work with different people from the time you get preapproved for a mortgage to closing.
+As a result, understanding who does what and when can make your life easier.
+Here, we explore what a mortgage banker does in the process of getting a home loan while differentiating their role from other mortgage pros (namely, mortgage brokers).

 What is a mortgage banker?

-Once a mortgage banker originates a loan, the banker can keep the loan in its portfolio (in other words, on its books) and service it, or, sell it on the secondary market or sell the servicing rights to another party, or a combination of the two.
+Once a mortgage banker originates a loan, the banker can keep the loan in its portfolio (in other words, on its books) and service it.
+Alternatively, they can sell it on the secondary market, sell the servicing rights to another party or a combination of the two.

 What does a mortgage banker do?

-A mortgage banker has a variety of responsibilities in the home loan process.
-The most important is determining whether or not to approve a borrower for a loan, which is usually accomplished through the banker’s underwriting department.
-A mortgage banker’s services include:
+The most important thing a mortgage banker does is determine whether to approve a borrower for a loan, which is usually accomplished through the banker’s underwriting department.
+A mortgage banker’s services might include:

-- Originate loans – Mortgage bankers have a range of loans to offer, but some can specialize in particular types of loans, such as jumbo loans, VA loans or unusual financing options.
+- Originating loans: Mortgage bankers have a variety of loans to offer, but some can specialize in particular types of loans, such as jumbo loans, VA loans or unusual financing options.

-- Service loans – Once the loan closes, your mortgage banker might also service your loan, meaning manage the repayment process and assist you if you need help with repayment.
+- Servicing loans: Once the loan closes, your mortgage banker might also service your loan, meaning they manage the repayment process and assist you if you need help with repayment.

-- Sell loans – Mortgage bankers can also sell your mortgage or the rights to service your mortgage on the secondary market.
-Mortgage bankers do this in order to free up more capital to make more loans to more borrowers.
+- Selling loans: Mortgage bankers can also sell your mortgage or the rights to service your mortgage on the secondary market.
+Mortgage bankers do this to free up more capital to make more loans to more borrowers.

 Mortgage banker vs. mortgage broker

-“A banker uses their own money for funding while a broker only facilitates between a borrower and a lender,” explains Paul Sundin, CPA, CEO and tax strategist at Emparion, based in Chandler, Arizona.
+“A banker uses their own money for funding while a broker only facilitates between a borrower and a lender,” says Paul Sundin, CPA, CEO at Emparion, based in Chandler, Arizona.

-Although the source of funding might not seem too important to you as the borrower, it is useful to know as you navigate the homebuying process.
+Although the funding source might not seem too important to you as the borrower, it is useful to know as you navigate the homebuying process.
 Ultimately, the mortgage banker, not a broker, will be the one to make the decision about your loan.
 In fact, some people who get a mortgage never work with a broker at all, instead working straight with the mortgage banker from the get-go.

 Mortgage banker vs. loan officer

-- Boost your credit.
-A good credit score can help you secure the best loan rate and terms.
+- Boost your credit: A good credit score can help you secure the best loan rate and terms from mortgage bankers.
 As you start to consider different lenders, take action to improve your credit, if needed.

-- Set your own budget.
-Although a lender might approve you for a larger loan, it can be wise to only go with what you can reasonably afford.
+- Set your own budget: Although a bank might approve you for a larger loan, it can be wise to only go with what you can reasonably afford.
 You can use Bankrate’s home affordability calculator to find out where you’d be most comfortable based on your budget.

-- Compare rates from multiple lenders.
-Look for the lender that offers you the best rate and good terms to match.
+- Compare rates from multiple lenders: Look for the lender that offers you the best rate and good terms to match.
 Get loan estimates from multiple lenders—including banks—so you can compare offers and find the right mortgage for you.
 While a mortgage banker at each institution can help, you can also compare mortgage rates easily through Bankrate.